SonarSource/sonar-cayc-stats-plugin/README.md

 # sonar-cayc-stats-plugin

-Demonstrates the value of Clean as You Code methodology
+Demonstrates the value of Clean as You Code methodology.

+Download the JAR file [here](https://binaries.sonarsource.com/?prefix=Distribution/sonar-cayc-plugin/).

 ## Compatibility